gipsyh/rIC3-HWMCC24/README.md

 ```
 rIC3 <btor2 model path>
 ```
-For now, rIC3 does not support outputting certification or the counter-example of btor2 models.
+For btor model, the model file name should be suffixed with **.btor** or **.btor2**, otherwise, it will be recognized as an aiger model. rIC3 does not support outputting certification or the counter-example of btor2 models.

 # Authers
 Yuheng Su, gipsyh.icu@gmail.com